telerik/winforms-docs/spreadsheet/structure.md

 * __RadSpreadsheet:__  A control that has a number of built-in features and tools, such as functions, formulas and data analysis tools that make it easier to work with large amounts of data.

+* __StatusBar:__  A control displaying the current status of the document and allowing zooming the content.

 ## RadSpradsheet's Ribbon View Visual Structure